dh-webservice/dh_emailmanager/README.md

 					$result['message'] = lang($form['messages']['success']);
 				}

-- Than enter the following snippet right after it
+- Then, enter the following snippet right after it

 				//DH Webservice Newsletter Module
 				//Condition that decided if data is saved or not.
 Example: check if the Checkbox "Yes, send me newsletter" has been ticked